Refreshing Jugo de Lulo: ‘Little Orange’ Juice

 Step Three

-Serve immediately or store in the fridge!
-Enjoy with your favorite steak tacos or light summer salad.
+Serve immediately, or store in the fridge to chill.
+It’s great with steak tacos or a light summer salad!

 Refreshing Jugo de Lulo: ‘Little Orange' Juice Recipe